-The Circuit Breaker Business Relief Grant provided fully funded grants to hospitality, fitness and accommodation businesses impacted by the March 31, 2021 Provincial Health Officer (PHO) orders and the April 23, 2021 Emergency Programs Act (EPA) order.
+The Circuit Breaker Business Relief Grant supported hospitality, fitness and accommodation businesses impacted by the March 31, 2021 Provincial Health Officer (PHO) orders and the April 23, 2021 Emergency Programs Act (EPA) order.
 Intake is closed and funds have been distributed.

 On this page:

-Grants of $2,000 to $20,000 are available to hospitality, fitness and accommodation businesses impacted by the March 31, 2021 Public Health Officer orders on gatherings and events and liquor and food serving premises, and the April 23, 2021 EPA order on travel.
-Orders were removed on May 25, 2021.
+Grants of $2,000 to $20,000 were available to hospitality, fitness and accommodation businesses impacted by the March 31, 2021 Public Health Officer orders on gatherings and events and liquor and food serving premises, and the April 23, 2021 EPA order on travel.

 Hospitality, fitness or accommodation businesses that partially or fully closed to comply with the March 31, 2021 PHO orders and April 23, 2021 EPA order are eligible.
-A business must have been in operation and registered in B.C. as of February 1, 2021.
 Examples include:

 Food and beverage businesses

 - Lounges and nightclubs

 - Barre and spin studios

 - Gyms offering indoor high or low intensity group exercise classes

 - Hotels, motels, hostels, lodging houses, resorts, bed and breakfast establishments and similar places